“Knew she couldn’t handle it. Typical Ord.”

 “She breaks down and washes all the dishes, and anything else that can come apart to be cleaned.
 One rule with Lia: she needs to be gone at least half an hour before the sun rises.
 It means her schedule can vary, and she doesn’t mind staying to help with things if the dishes are done, but never break that rule,” Odella warned.

 We finished walking up toward the front, and Odella showed me the ins-and-outs of the menu on the POS—Point Of Sale.
-No, not piece of shit, though sometimes the system was slow enough it was applicable.
-It wasn’t just this place, but everywhere I’d ever been encountered the same issues.
+No, not piece of shit, though sometimes the systems at restaurants were slow enough it was applicable.
+Everywhere I’d ever been encountered the same issues.

 Odella nodded at me.
 The headset operated by using four buttons, located on the opposite side of the fuzzy part against your ear.
 The bottom button allowed you to talk over the headset with anyone else wearing one.
 Two buttons, just above it and side-by-side, controlled the volume.
 The top button, when pressed, kept a continuous line open to the customer at the order speaker.